rmit-ir/SummaryRank/README.md

 * Query-biased summarization features from Metzler and Kanungo (2008)
 * ESA and Word2Vec features from Chen et al. (2015)
-* TAGME feature and context meta-features from Liu et al. (2016)
+* TAGME feature and context meta-features from Yang et al. (2016)

 If you use this package in your research work, please cite the following paper: